CoderHahs/ml-training/Knowledge/NLP/Notebooks/paraphrase_classifier/report.md

 # Introduction

+Describe the problem of binary classification of paraphrases

 # Dataset

--   Describe what part of the dataset you will use

 ## About the Dataset